greendeilab/iScience_2024_Green/INSTALLATION and RUN.md

 ![Prediction Analysis Tab](./readme_images/prediction-analysis-frame.png?raw=true)

-As you can probably infer, the first tab will be used to create out training set.
+As you can probably infer, the first tab will be used to create our training set.
 We'll be able to point it to a set of videos, it'll then extract frames at random and save them in a folder.
 The lower portion of the tab is specific to retraining.
-If your initial model wrongly identifies objects or it doesn't even recognize them in certain frames, you can utilize this portion to extract those specific frames.
+If your initial model wrongly identifies objects or it if completely misses them in certain frames, you can utilize this portion to extract those specific ones.

 <h1>Part 1: Image Extraction</h1>